GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 }
 ```

 We will later also have a placeholder containing two elements, but you can have as many as you need.
-To get a better overview what is possible check the R shiny documentation, e.g. their section on [Arrange Elements](https://shiny.posit.co/r/layouts/arrange/).
+To get a better overview what is possible check the R Shiny documentation, e.g. their section on [Arrange Elements](https://shiny.posit.co/r/layouts/arrange/).

 Beyond ID management, Shiny also allows you to define additional parameters for customization: